 One reason why we do not see progress is that we are unaware of how bad the past was.
 You have to take this long perspective to see the progress that we have achieved.

 The decline in global child mortality is not just due to improvements in a few well-off developed regions.
-In fact, every single country achieved to reduce child mortality.
+In fact, almost every single country achieved a reduction in child mortality.
 This is what the chart below shows.
 Hover over the lines with your mouse cursor and you can see the decline of child mortality in each country.

 Yet, even after decades of unprecedented global progress there are still stark divides.
 The difference between the worst-off countries and the countries with the lowest mortality –Japan and Iceland with less than 0.3% – show what is possible and make clear that still a lot of work has to be done.